Dcroix/RDretail/README.md

 2. Design the Database Schema presenting the relationship of entities and multiplicity using the UML notation.

 # Options
-In designign your ER Diagram and DB Schema, you may want to use Draw.io using this [link](https://app.diagrams.net/) or you can also design via Powerpoint.
+In designing your ER Diagram and DB Schema, you may want to use Draw.io using this [link](https://app.diagrams.net/) or you can also design via Powerpoint.